Why study Media, Journalism and Digital Culture in UTSC?

 Please ensure that you enroll in courses you meet the prerequisites for.

-For the Major Program, students must complete 8.0 full credits and for the Minor Program, students must complete 4.0 full credits.
+For the Major Program, students must complete 8.0 full credits.
 For details, please see the Registrar’s Calendar.

-No, you cannot complete a double major with the streams under Media Studies program.
+No, you cannot complete a double major with the streams under MJDC program.
 You can either pick a Major program in Major program in Media, Journalism and Digital Cultures – Media Studies stream, or a Major program in Media, Journalism and Digital Cultures – Journalism stream.
-Further, you cannot combine the Major program in Media Studies (any stream) with Minor program in Media Studies.
+Further, you cannot combine the Major program in MJDC (any stream).

 Should you have any questions regarding the Media, Journalism and Digital Cultures program at the University of Toronto Scarborough, please send us an email.